-We Treat Neck Pain Without Surgery or Drugs
+We Treat Chronic or Recurring Neck Pain Without Surgery or Drugs

 Effects of Posture

 From the time we sit at our first school desk, our seated posture begins a lifelong interplay with the structures on the back of the neck and into the base of the skull.
 Thus, most of us are forced into positions that cause microtrauma to the neck from an early age.
 The repeated stresses on our neck continue through high school and into college and professional life.
 As designed, the human torso, neck and head should be able to maintain a vertical posture in space.
 A vertical line drawn through the ear should go through the center of the shoulder joint and the center of the hip joint.
 In this position, the muscles of the neck have the best opportunity to remain relaxed and pain-free because the weight of the head is totally supported by the bones of the spine.
-Neck problems often begin when we first sit at our desk and the weight of our head (about 10 pounds) pitches forward while we read our lessons or write in our notebooks.
+Neck problems often begin when we first sit at our desk and the weight of our head (about 10 pounds or 5 kilograms) pitches forward while we read our lessons, write in our notebooks, or gaze as out laptops.
 In this forward head posture, the muscles at the back of the neck must tighten to keep the head from falling onto the chest.
 As we advance through school, these small muscles tend to contract constantly, though they are not designed to fire hour upon hour, week after week, year after year.

 Effects of trauma